 New Bob Woodward book paints portrait of chaotic and paranoid White House

-(WASHINGTON) — President Trump described Attorney General Jeff Sessions as a “traitor” and “mentally retarded” to aides, according to excerpts published from an explosive new book by veteran journalist Bob Woodward.
+(WASHINGTON) — President Trump described Attorney General Jeff Sessions as a “traitor” and “mentally retarded” to aides, according to an explosive new book by veteran journalist Bob Woodward.

-Woodward’s 448-page book, “Fear: Trump in the White House,” based on hundreds of hours of interviews with current and past administration officials and documents, gives a behind the scenes look at the Trump presidency, according to excerpts published Tuesday in the Washington Post.
+It’s just one anecdote from Woodward’s 448-page book, “Fear: Trump in the White House,” based on hundreds of hours of interviews with current and past administration officials as well as documents, according to a copy of the book obtained by ABC News.

+The Washington Post was first to report details of the book in excerpts published Tuesday.

-While Woodward says the book comes from firsthand reporting, he does not directly identify many sources for the quotes he includes.
-ABC News has not independently obtained a copy of the book, which is set for release on September 11.
+While Woodward says the book comes from firsthand reporting, in a process he calls “deep background” he does not directly identify many sources for the quotes he includes.
+The book is set for release on Sept.
+11.

 “This guy is mentally retarded.
 He’s this dumb Southerner,” Trump reportedly told Porter about Sessions.
 “He couldn’t even be a one-person country lawyer down in Alabama.”